PTCT: Patches with 3D-Temporal Convolutional Transformer Network for Precipitation Nowcasting: Introduction

+With impressive development of neural networks in various fields, how to apply neural networks in generating radar echo frames also gains much attention recently.
+In general, convolutional neural network (CNN) is employed to capture spatial dependencies while recurrent neural network (RNN) is aimed at capturing temporal dependencies.
+And existing works can be divided into two classes: pure convolutional neural networks \cite{agrawal2019machine,TREBING2021178} and convolutional recurrent neural networks \cite{xingjian2015convolutional,wang2022predrnn,shi2017deep,zhong2020spatiotemporal}.
+However, CNN suffers from the inductive bias (i.e., translation invariance and locality), which cannot capture location-variant information (i.e., natural motion and transformation) and is weak at extracting long-range dependencies.
+As for RNN, it is time-consuming in the process of long back-propagation due to the seriality of recurrent structure.

+Aside from CNN and RNN, Transformer-based methods also gain more and more attention due to the great potential of Transformer structure \cite{bai2022rainformer}.
+With powerful multi-head attention mechanism, Transformer-based methods can capture long-term dependencies efficiently and be implemented in parallel, which achieves good performance and fast training speed.
+However, these works rarely consider short-term dependencies and are implemented in a non-autoregressive way, which is hard to generate consecutive and accurate radar echo frames.

+In this paper, we propose a variant of Transformer named patches with 3D-temporal convolutional Transformer network (PTCT), where original frames are split into multiple patches for removing the constraint of inductive bias and 3D-temporal convolutional operation is employed to capture short-term dependencies efficiently.
+Briefly speaking, PTCT consists of three components: patch embedding, spatiotemporal encoder and frame forecaster.
+Patch embedding aims at removing the constraint of inductive bias to provide better feature representation for spatiotemporal encoder.
+Then, spatiotemporal encoder captures spatial and temporal dependencies, especially short-term dependencies.
+Finally, frame forecaster generates the predicted radar echo frames.
+To ensure the quality of radar echo frames generated, we adopt an autoregressive way during inference of PTCT, where the newest radar echo frame is appended to previous ones to generate the next radar echo frame.

-To validate our algorithm, we conduct experiments on the MovingMNIST and KTH datatset.
-The results show that our proposed model outperforms state-of-the-art (SOTA) methods in both performance and training speed.
+To validate our proposed algorithm, we conduct experiments on two radar echo dataset: Radar Echo Guangzhou and Hong Kong Observatory (HKO-7).
+The experimental results show that PTCT achieves state-of-the-art (SOTA) performance compared with existing methods.
+Numerous ablation experiments are also conducted to reveal effectiveness of different components

-\section{Related work}
+\section{Related Work}

-We focus on researches on spatiotemporal predictive learning with neural networks due to their great power of function approximation.

-Convolutional neural network (CNN) and recurrent neural network (RNN) are two of fundamental networks in deep learning.
-Deep voxel flow (DVF) adopts a fully-convolutional encoder-decoder architecture for video frame synthesis \cite{liu2017video}.
-To decouple the background scene and moving objects for understanding the complex scene dynamics, generative adversarial network (GAN) is employed along with CNN \cite{wu2020future}.
-However, CNN is weak at capturing long-term dependencies, while RNN can handle it well.
-The work in \cite{srivastava2015unsupervised} proposes a composite model that combines both input reconstruction and future prediction, where an encoder-decoder-predictor architecture based on long short-term memory (LSTM) is employed.
-Nevertheless, the plain RNN architecture cannot capture spatial dependencies well, which motivates the combination of CNN and RNN.
+In this section, we list related works with neural networks in precipitation nowcasting since neural networks usually perform better than traditional methods.
+We mainly divided these works into three classes: pure convolutional neural networks, convolutional recurrent neural networks and Transformer-based networks.